Ryan Gosling's Lookalike Says Looking Like Him is 'Exhausting'

 "I am still me and nobody else," he wrote.
 "On the other hand you shouldn't complain if you have a resemblance to Mr. Gosling.
 It's better [than] if people would say: 'Hey, you look like Danny DeVito.'"

-Besides their strikingly similar visages, Laschet's interests also intersect with other elements of the actor's life.
+Besides their strikingly similar faces, Laschet's interests also intersect with other elements of the actor's life.
 Laschet's a big fan of jazz and counts La La Land as one of his favorite Gosling flicks, although he noted that he personally believes "his best performance was in Blue Valentine."
 He also says that the debonair Gosling can be a great style inspiration, a high compliment from someone who started moonlighting as a classical menswear blogger two years ago.

 "Mr. Gosling knows how to dress well and you can learn something from him," he wrote.
 "Especially when he wears a smoking suit."